dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

     a type that it can never be equal to, like matching a String against the constant pattern `3`.

-*   A case in a switch statement, collection element, or expression is unreachable because all values it can match are also matched by preceding cases.
+*   A case in a switch statement or expression is unreachable because all values it can match are also matched by preceding cases.
 (The exhaustiveness algorithm can be used to determine this.)

     *We make this a warning and not an error because it's harmless dead code.
     Also, in some cases the exhaustiveness analysis may not be very precise and